Prospect Park station (BMT lines): History

 This station opened on July 2, 1878 when the Brooklyn, Flatbush and Coney Island Railway established it as the Brighton Line's temporary northern terminus on what was then known as the Willink Entrance to Prospect Park.
 On August 18, 1878, the line was completed north to Bedford Terminal with a connection to the Long Island Rail Road.

 In 1918, the station began a rebuilding in order to accommodate the new subway connection to the Manhattan Bridge and Montague Street Tunnel.
-This rebuilding contributed to the Malbone Street Wreck on November 1 of that year, when a train of elevated cars derailed on the then-new curve leading to what is now the unused southbound local track.
+This rebuilding contributed to the Malbone Street wreck on November 1 of that year, when a train of elevated cars derailed on the then-new curve leading to what is now the unused southbound outer track.
 At least 93 individuals died, making it one of the U.S.'s deadliest train crashes.

-The connection to the bridge and lines in Manhattan was completed on August 1, 1920, with four-track express service beginning south of this station.
+On August 1, 1920, a tunnel under Flatbush Avenue opened, connecting the Brighton Line to the Broadway subway in Manhattan.
+At the same time, the line's former track connections to the Fulton Street Elevated were severed.
+Subway trains from Manhattan and elevated trains from Franklin Avenue served Brighton Line stations, sharing the line to Coney Island.
+To the south of this station, express service operated on the Brighton Line.

 The Prospect Park station was the closest station to Ebbets Field, home of the Brooklyn Dodgers until the team moved to Los Angeles after the 1957 season.
 The stadium was located at Bedford Avenue and Sullivan Place three blocks to the east and one block to the north.
 That area is now occupied by the Ebbets Field Apartments.

+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Prospect Park.
+The MTA conducted a $12 million renovation of the Prospect Park station in the mid-1990s.
+The first phase of the renovation took place from November 1992 to August 1994; it included restoring the station's tiled friezes and yellow-tile walls, as well as restoring the entrance at Empire Boulevard, adding a decorative gate alluding to the Prospect Park Zoo.
+The second phase included renovating the Lincoln Road entrance.
+The renovation was completed in 1996.
+In 1999, the MTA leased the space above the Lincoln Road entrance to a nursery school that planned to renovate the space for $600,000.

-This station was the site of an October 15, 2008 NYPD arrest in which it was alleged that the suspect had been sodomized, leading to both criminal action and a lawsuit against the NYPD.
+This station was the site of an October 15, 2008, NYPD arrest in which it was alleged that the suspect had been sodomized, leading to both criminal action and a lawsuit against the NYPD.
 All of the officers involved were acquitted and the lawsuit thrown out.
 In November 2019, officials installed a bronze memorial plaque at the Prospect Park station's northern exit in commemoration of the Malbone Street Wreck.